An ambitious project: the Agoria Solar Team & the BluePoint solar car

 2019, the year of the BluePoint, built by the Agoria Solar Team!

 The eighth solar car was designed by 20 civil and industrial engineering students at KU Leuven and is also the most aerodynamic car in Belgium.

 It is therefore not unexpected that Agoria is the new main sponsor of the Belgian Solar Team: the Belgian technology federation was already involved in the past as the godfather of the project.
 This year, Agoria further expanded the collaboration to support the ambitious young team to build a car with a common goal: victory during the world championship in Australia.

 The name "BluePoint" underlines the technological image of the new solar car.
 Like Agoria, its subsidiary BluePoint also guarantees innovation and sustainability.

-These values are also central to Agoria's dynamic meeting & network locations, BluePoint Meet.Work.Tech. based in Antwerp, Brussels and Liège where cooperation and the use of technology with respect for sustainability, is promoted.
+These values are also central to Agoria's dynamic meeting & network locations, BluePoint Meet.Work.Tech. based in Antwerp, Brussels and Liège where cooperation and the use of technology concerning sustainability, are promoted.

-Would you like to discover more about the possibilities of the conference & business centers of BluePoint?
+Would you like to discover more about the possibilities of the conference & business centres of BluePoint?